surpher/PactSwift/README.md

 or follow installation instructions available at [rust-lang][rust-lang-installation].

 The first time `PactSwift` is built on your machine it will take quite a long time due to also compiling the Rust binary.
-As long as the compiled binary exists in the Rust build folder, it will skip re-compiling it and build times should be much shorter.
+As long as the compiled binary exists in the Rust build folder and submodule has not changed, it will skip re-compiling it and build times should be much shorter.

 ## Installation